Coffee Roasting Emissions: Understanding and Controlling Pollutants

 Types of Coffee Roasting Emissions

-Cleaning equipment, dryers, roasters, and coolers typically produce PM emissions.
-These particles are collected in cyclones and released into the atmosphere.
-Concentrated amounts of dirt and debris from diesel fuel can contribute to atmospheric smog.
+Cleaning equipment, dryers, roasters, and coolers generate PM emissions, which are often collected in cyclones before release.
+Dust, debris, and residues from diesel fuel can contribute to smog and local air quality concerns.

 Source: Pixabay